CTN-Originals/CTN_DiscordTS-Template/README.md

-# HeatseekerHeaven-Utilities
+# CTN_DiscordTS-Template
-Tools and Utilities for the Heatseeker Heaven Community
+A Template for a discord bot using discordjs in typescript.